 There is no interrogation of the socio-economic forces driving the war in Syria, they are simply used as another vehicle for examining ‘greed’, as McCreadie tries to move them off the beach before his party.
 But the result is that the film uses all its people of colour as moral polemicists, orbiting and interrupting the film’s central knockabout comedy.
 In the end, it’s clear that Winterbottom takes very seriously both outsourced worker exploitation and the Mediterranean refugee crisis.
 What he seems to take less seriously are the allegations of harassment and bullying surrounding the retail baron that the film is parodying.
 So the movie ends up being a mishmash of quite blue satire and moments of real worthiness that seem ill-earned by the film’s other disposition.

 In order for a film to successfully use comedy to make genuine points about global inequality, some sort of voice or resonance (jokes too, not just trite exposition) has to be given to the people who are actually affected by the titular greed.
-Otherwise, it is just a self-satisfied lip service.
-So, despite the best efforts of Coogan and Co, Winterbottom fails to nail high street tycoons like Oliver Stone nailed Wall Street playboys.
-As Gordon Gekko might’ve been heard to whisper after a screening… Greed is not good.
+Otherwise, it is just self-satisfied lip service.
+So, despite the best efforts of Coogan and co, Winterbottom fails to nail high street tycoons like Oliver Stone nailed Wall Street playboys.